QuickHarsh/resume-project/README.md

 # 🌟 Resume Project

 Welcome to the **Resume Project** repository!
 This project is designed to showcase a professional, modern, and customizable online resume for developers, designers, and professionals.
-Built with 🔥 passion and a touch of innovation, it serves as a great way to demonstrate your skills and experience in the digital age.
+Built with 🔥 passion and a touch of innovation.

 ---